-The Katoomba Men’s Shed is a not for profit community organisation affiliated with Australian Men’s Shed Association.
-It aims to promote the health and well being of men, and provides an opportunity for men to share time together, swap yarns and work together on projects.
+The Katoomba Men’s Shed is a not for profit community organisation that promotes the health and wellbeing of men by providing opportunities for men to share time together, swap yarns and work together on community or personal projects.
+It is inclusive and encourages membership and participation of men from all walks of life.

 The objectives of our Shed are established in the Shed rules (Constitution).
 They are: